joaohenggeler/web-cache-exporter/README.md

 ## Resources And Tools

-This section will list some resources and tools that were used to learn how to process certain cache formats and to validate this application's output.
+This section will list some useful resources and tools that were used throughout this application's development.
+This includes learning how to process certain cache formats, validating the application's output, extracting assets from plugin-specific file formats, and other general purpose tools.

 ### Internet Explorer